avidsapp/rpi-docker-server/README.md

         ```

 ### Connect to Raspberry Pi on the network
-1. Update the wifi configuration via a USB keyboard or
 1. Plug in the RPi to the router/switch via ethernet (in case the wifi doesn't work immediately), as well as a keyboard and monitor.
 1. Boot the SD card in the RPi.
 Look for its IP address on the network using `nmap -sn 192.168.1.0/24` - edit for your appropriate subnet.
 1. Add entry to your SSH config file